12-yr-old Creates App for Alzheimer’s Patients

 Emma Yang’s story is noteworthy because of a special aspect.
 It’s something that won’t only help her own grandmother, but many other people who suffer from Alzheimer’s.

-“Timeless:” a mobile app for patients with Alzheimer’s
+“Timeless:” a Mobile App for Alzheimer’s

-Emma Yang’s biggest fear is that her grandmother won’t recognize her anymore, and that some day the mind of her beloved family member will no longer exist.
+Emma Yang’s biggest fear is that her grandmother won’t recognize her anymore and that someday the mind of her beloved family member will no longer exist.

-Discover 5 foods that help your memory
+You might like: 5 foods that help your memory

 - Sooner or later, this will happen.
 There will come a time when her moments of clarity are like little invitations back into the real world where you connect with your loved ones.
 This only happens once in a while, however.

 - Still, it’s important to remember that Alzheimer’s patients react positively to something very concrete: love, the signs of affection and caring.

 - Clearly, for a girl who’s only 12 years old, this isn’t enough.
 She refuses to let her grandmother go forever, to allow her mind to erase any memory of her granddaughter, and eliminate that special bond they used to have.

 To fight against this advance of forgetfulness, Emma created a mobile app called “Timeless” to keep those important things from fading.